3818919/EO2-Discord-Bot-/README.md

-## Discord Server ##
+# Setup #
+Bot settings can be changed via the config.ini file, the config folder assigns those values to functions for later use.
+Follow the below general guide for these connections when adding additional functionality.

 ```
-ID: ID of the discord server, needed for discord's API
+from config import config, server
 ```

 ## Advertising ##
 ```
+ServerID: ID of the discord server, needed for discord's API
-Enabled: Are times messages enabled
+Advertising: Are times messages enabled (bool)
-Advertising Channel: The channel you want the discord bot to post messages.
+Channel: The channel you want the discord bot to post messages.
 ```
 > ServerID, advertising, channel = config.Discord()

 ## Game Server ##
 ```